odoo/documentation/inventory/management/delivery/label_type.rst

 Overview
 ========

-With Odoo, you can choose among different types of labels for your delivery orders.
+With Twenty20, you can choose among different types of labels for your delivery orders.
 Follow the steps below and give an appropriate label type to your delivery.